arduino/ArduinoCore-samd/variants/MT_D21E_revB/README.md

   functions (ie: digitalRead(), analogRead(), analogWrite(), attachInterrupt(), etc.).
 * When USB CDC is enabled, Serial refers to SerialUSB, otherwise it refers to Serial1.
 * Leave pin A30 floating (or use external pullup) during reset.
 * Tone available on TC5.
-DO NOT connect voltages higher than 3.3V!

 + This alternate function is enabled by default (+M functions enabled only when a memory device is installed).
 Thus, the associated header pin cannot be used.
 Solder jumpers